 How & When is PGT Performed

-Preimplantation Genetic Testing (PGT) is performed by sampling the developing egg or embryo at the appropriate time points during an In Vitro Fertilization (IVF) cycle.
+Preimplantation Genetic Testing (PGT) is performed by sampling the developing embryo at the appropriate time point(s) during an In Vitro Fertilization (IVF) cycle.

 Reproductive Genetic Innovations customizes the testing strategy to obtain the most accurate diagnosis for a patient’s embryos.
-Our scientists and genetic counselors work with you and your physician to determine the optimal testing plan for each individual case, based on individual needs in concert with the doctor’s recommendation.
-The testing strategy chosen will determine which biopsy type is best.
+Our scientists and genetic counselors work with you and your physician to determine the optimal testing plan for each individual case, based on individual needs in concert with the doctor’s recommendations.

 Blastocyst / Trophectoderm Biopsy

 A blastocyst is an embryo that has developed to the Day 5 —6 stage and will contain around 100 cells.

 Blastocyst biopsy involves the removal of a small number of cells from the outer layer, known as the trophectoderm.
 Blastocyst testing typically requires that embryos are cryopreserved (frozen) after biopsy.
 They are then tested at RGI to determine embryos to transfer.
 Later they are thawed for the transfer (FET) by the clinic.
 This biopsy method and testing provides optimal accuracy for diagnosis of single gene disorders (PGT-M) and/or 24 chromosomes testing for aneuploidy (PGT-A).

 Innovative No Laser assisted Trophectoderm Biopsy

 Innovative no laser assisted Trophectoderm Biopsy is performed by RGI’s embryologists on day 5 of human embryo development for diagnosis of Single Gene Disorders (PGT-M) and/or 24 chromosomes testing for aneuploidy (PGT-A).